5 Important Lessons on Balance Training

 5. Unstable surface training is simply one means of modifying stability in a given situation – but that doesn’t mean that it’s an appropriate or safe method of training balance.

-I spent two years of my life studying unstable surface training (UST) for my master's thesis, which was published in the Journal of Strength and Conditioning Research in 2007.
+I spent two years of my life studying unstable surface training (UST) for my master’s thesis, which was published in the Journal of Strength and Conditioning Research in 2007.
 Suffice it to say that there are a few scenarios in which UST can be very useful, most notably the rehabilitation of functional ankle instability.
-Usually, however, over avenues of stability manipulation are much better ways to enhance balance.
+Usually, however, other avenues of stability manipulation are much better ways to enhance balance.

 With that in mind, if you’d like to learn more about not only unstable surface training, but all the different ways you can alter stability to enhance balance in your training programs, I’d strongly encourage you check out my e-book, The Truth About Unstable Surface Training.